joshualevineit/first-virtual-machine/README.md

 <br />

 <h3>STEP 12</h3>
-For Windows users, open Remote Desktop Connection and paste the public IP address for your new VM here.
-For users on MAC, you may want to download Microsoft Remote Desktop on the MAC App Store for this step, once downloaded paste the public IP address for your new VM here and <strong>select Connect.</strong>
+For Windows users, open <strong>Remote Desktop Connection</strong> and paste the public IP address for your new VM here.
+For users on MAC, you may want to download Microsoft Remote Desktop on the MAC App Store for this step, once downloaded paste the public IP address for your new VM here and select <strong>Connect</strong>.
 <p>
 <br>
 <img src="https://i.imgur.com/tdMBGeB.png" height="50%" width="50%" alt="Disk Sanitization Steps"/>